-I’ve mentioned before both that I love Taiwan, but I really didn’t at all for a while either.
-I shared what I love about Taiwan, now, since I like to keep things real here, I’m going to share what I didn’t love as much.
-I would also like to note that these are pretty much all personal things that I didn’t like or found annoying.
+I would also like to note that these are pretty much all personal things that I didn’t like or found annoying, and some are just silly little things that aren’t actually bad but more funny.
 It was literally nothing about Taiwan itself.
 I actually love Taiwan and these are all just part of the experience.
 Taiwan is one place I’m actually dying to go back to.

 Crossing the street in Hualien